-The Beja are nomadic people group with over two million members living in southern Egypt, northeastern Sudan and northern Eritrea.
-This area along the Red Sea has been the homeland of the Beja since the days of the pharaohs 4,000 years ago.
+The Beja people are descendants of the legendary so-called Fuzzy-Wuzzies who, in 1885, defeated a British expeditionary force attempting to rescue General Charles Gordon, the British Governor General of Sudan in Khartoum.
 Their crown of fuzzy hair (tiffa) has characterized the Beja for centuries.
 Their ferocity as opponents was immortalized a century ago in the verse of Rudyard Kipling as the "Fuzzy-Wuzzy", fearless and worthy enemies of the British, who fought with spears against machine guns.
-Traditional Beja beliefs mix Islam with fear of jinn, or evil spirits.

-The 2.2 million Beja of eastern Sudan have been neglected by central governments for decades, leaving them vulnerable to malnutrition, famine and disease.
-The political wing of the Beja Congress was formed in the 1960s to voice grievances against marginalisation of the region, but, frustrated by a lack of progress, began an armed struggle by the 1990s.
-The Beja Congress is a sub-group of the insurgent National Democratic Alliance, and is a signatory to the NDA's 1995 Asmara Declaration.
+Formed in 1952, during a period of relative political freedom in Sudan, the Beja Congress was intended to counter the long-standing disenfranchisement by the ruling center in Khartoum.
+The organization is structured along traditional lines; its leadership is elected from among ranking sheikhs or prominent Islamic religious leaders in the community.
+The political wing of the Beja Congress was formed to voice grievances against marginalisation of the region, but, frustrated by a lack of progress, began an armed struggle by the 1990s.
+The Beja Congress was a sub-group of the insurgent National Democratic Alliance, and is a signatory to the NDA's 1995 Asmara Declaration.
 The Beja Congress has suffered internal tensions between the radical leadership of Sheikh Omar and that of Sheik Suliman Betay supported by traditional groups interested in dominating eastern Sudan.

-The non-Arab Beja tribes complain they are being marginalised and that their region is left to poverty and neglect.
+The non-Arab Beja tribes complained they were being marginalised and that their region is left to poverty and neglect.
 Beja frustration reached new heights in the 1990s when Khartoum aggressively promoted its version of Islam in the region, launching army attacks on Beja mosques and religious schools.
-The Beja Congress effectively controls a swathe of eastern Sudan centred around Garoura and Hamshkoraib.
+The Beja Congress effectively controlled a swathe of eastern Sudan centered around Garoura and Hamshkoraib.

 On 02 May 2000 it was reported that the Beja Congress had sabotaged the export oil pipeline to the port of Bashir.
 But the stored oil reserves in Bashir was sufficient to prevent interruption of exports.
 Sudan's stated media claimed that the damage to the 1,000 mile pipeline, inflicted at a point some 345 miles north of the capital city, Khartoum, had been repaired.
 This incident was the third time since August 1999 that the pipeline had been sabotaged.